KateIvesDev/van-life/README.md

 ## What I Learned

-Before this project, I had basic experience using React Router with basic multipage websites.
+Before this project, I had basic experience using React Router with multipage websites.
 This project allowed me to gain more in-depth experience with some of the cool features of React Router 6 (defer, Suspense, Active Links, Nested Routes).
 I also skilled up on my experience using Firebase to implement authentication, as well as using it as a database and for data storage.

 ## Bonus Features